angular-gantt/angular-gantt/docs/configuration/attributes.md

 - ### column-magnet

     Precision of the column.
 All date and time computation will be rounded using this precision.
-It will also snap to start and end of timeFrames and columns.
+It will also snap to borders of timeFrames and columns is `time-frames-magnet` is `true`.

     Format is `<integer> <momentjs-unit>`.
 See [momentJS#add()](http://momentjs.com/docs/#/manipulating/add/) for a list of supported unit.

-    If `column-magnet` value is greater than `view-scale` or defined to `column`, it will apply magnets to column borders.
+    If `column-magnet` value is greater than `view-scale` or defined to `column` value, it will apply magnets to column borders.
 You can't defined a `column-magnet` value that covers multiple columns.

     Examples:

+    - `column`
     - `1 minute`
     - `30 minutes`
     - `1 hour`